krzgasiorowski/Cisco-paramico-scripts/README.md

 # CiscoIOS-Automation
 get-csv-dev-cmd-to-txt.py script execut the same list of commands on many devices and allow filter results by words (eg.: Temperature, MAC, SN).
 The script read list of cmd and list of devices from csv file.

-# Collect Vendors info based on MAC Address
+# Collecting info about Vendor of devices based on MAC address vendor list
 get-MAC-vendor.py - scripts script creates new tab MAC_vendor in Excel with sheet name 'mac' and columne name 'mac_address'.

 # Endpoints inventory: